JD Vance: Career

 Vance worked at a biotech company named Circuit Therapeutics from 2015 to 2017.
 Its chairman, Frederic Moll, said he hired Vance for his intelligence, legal qualifications, and connection to Thiel.
 Vance tried to get Mithril Capital to invest in Circuit but Mithril passed.
 Colin Greenspon, then managing director at Mithril, liked Vance and got him to move to Mithril in 2016.
 At Mithril, Vance clashed with Mithril's co-founder and managing director Ajay Royan.
 He decided to leave in 2017.
 Bloomberg reports he deleted all traces of Mithril from his LinkedIn profile.
-Vance moved back to Ohio, where he published an op-ed in The New York Times with the headline "Why I’m moving home", in which he complained about "highly educated transplants" in Silicon Valley.
-In another interview, he said elite tech crowds wielded "political-financial power in combination with a certain condescension."
+Vance moved back to Ohio, where he published an op-ed in The New York Times with the headline "Why I'm moving home", in which he complained about "highly educated transplants" in Silicon Valley.
+In another interview, he said elite tech crowds wielded "political-financial power in combination with a certain condescension".
 In 2017, Vance joined Revolution LLC, an investment firm founded by Steve Case.
 Greenspon left Mithril and joined Vance at Revolution in 2018.
-At Revolution Vance was tasked with expanding the "Rise of the Rest" initiative, which focuses on growing investments in underserved regions outside Silicon Valley and New York City.
+At Revolution, Vance was tasked with expanding the "Rise of the Rest" initiative, which focuses on growing investments in underserved regions outside Silicon Valley and New York City.

-Vance was a CNN contributor in 2017 and 2018.
+Vance was a CNN contributor from 2017 to 2018.

 In 2017, Vance sold the film rights to Hillbilly Elegy to Imagine Entertainment.
 In April 2017, Ron Howard signed on to direct the film version, which was released in select theaters on November 11, 2020, and later that month on Netflix.

 In 2019, Vance was on the board of advisors of the With Honor Fund, a Super PAC that helps veterans run for office.
 From 2020 to 2023, he was on the board of advisors of American Moment, a networking and training organization for young conservatives that is affiliated with Project 2025.